A Federated Identity Service

 The Solution for A Rational Identity Infrastructure

 You need a way around all this complexity, so you can deliver smarter authentication and richer authorization—and that’s what our federated identity service is all about.
-Basically, what SAML and XACML did for the external world—federation at the level of security means—is what we do for your internal infrastructure, by federating all your diverse identity stores.
+Basically, what SAML and XACML did for the external world—federation at the level of security—is what we do for your internal infrastructure, by federating all your diverse identity stores.
 So you can streamline your identity silos into a logical, comprehensive and manageable system—and securely expose your identity to the internet and the cloud.

 - Dig Deeper: